-First Discipline Referral: Student is removed from class and is sent to the Dean of Students or the Principal.
-Parent is called and notified of the referral.
+First Level 2 Infraction: Student is removed from class and is sent to the Dean of Students or the Headmaster.
+Parent is called and notified.
 The student will be given a Discipline Referral form that is to be signed by a parent and returned to the administrator.
 Student may receive a detention and/or be suspended.

-Second Discipline Referral: Student is removed from class and is sent to the Dean of Students or the Principal.
-Parent is called and notified of the referral.
+Second Level 2 Infraction: Student is removed from class and is sent to the Dean of Students or the Headmaster.
+Parent is called and notified.
 The student will be given a Discipline Referral form that is to be signed by a parent and returned to the administrator.
+A conference with an Administrator may be required.
 Student may receive a detention and/or be suspended.

-Third Discipline Referral: Student is removed from class and is sent to the Dean of Students or the Principal.
-Parent is called and notified of the referral.
-Student will be sent home for the remainder of the day and must return with parent upon return to school.
-Parent may be asked to attend class with student for a part or the entire day of return.
-Student may be suspended.
+Third Level 2 Infraction: Student is removed from class and is sent to the Dean of Students or the Headmaster.
+Parent is called and notified.
+Student will be suspended for the remainder of the day.
+When the student is suspended, a conference with an Administrator will be required before the student returns to school.

-Fourth Discipline Referral: Student is removed from class and is sent to the Dean of Students or the Principal.
-Parent is called and notified of the referral.
-Student will be sent home for the remainder of the day and must return with parent upon return to school.
+Fourth Level 2 Infraction: Student is removed from class and is sent to the Dean of Students or the Headmaster.
+Parent is called and notified.
+Student will be suspended and must return with parent upon return to school.
 Upon return to school, student and parent will be given a behavioral contract to review and sign.
-Students will not be allowed to attend school-related events.
-Student may be suspended.
+Students may not be allowed to attend school-related events.

-Fifth Discipline Referral: Student is removed from class and is sent to the Dean of Students or the Principal.
-Parent is called and notified of the referral.
-Student will be sent home for the remainder of the day and must return with parent upon return to school.
+Fifth Level 2 Infraction: Student is removed from class and is sent to the Dean of Students or the Headmaster.
+Parent is called and notified.
+Student will be suspended and must return with parent upon return to school.
 Upon return to school, the potential expulsion process may be discussed and/or implemented.
 Student may be suspended or considered for expulsion.